Frequently Asked Questions

 I am a donor and want to make myself known.
 Do I have to build up a relationship with any donor-conceived offspring?

 If a match is discovered, both you and your donor-conceived offspring will be notified independently of one another.
-Each of you will be given the opportunity to talk things through with an independent counsellor and with Lucia Grounds, a staff member from the Donor Conceived Register (DCR).
+Each of you will be given the opportunity to talk things through with an independent counsellor and with Pip Morris, a staff member from the Donor Conceived Register (DCR).
 You can take as much time as you need to work out what you would like to happen next.
 The pace of any progress is determined by the slower party.
 Any relationship or contact has to be mutually agreed beforehand and will only take place if each party is happy and comfortable.
 Free and confidential telephone counselling with a qualified counsellor is offered to all involved at all stages.

 How much do I pay for counselling?